 5.4 Level II Violation Responses

-such as conflict re ill modify this list in accordance with alternatives available to the school, solution or peer mediation programs.
-Intervention strategies may include, but the following intervention strategies and disciplinary actions:
+Hope Academy will modify this list in accordance with alternatives available to the school, such as conflict resolution or peer mediation programs.
+Intervention strategies may include, but are not limited to, the following intervention strategies and disciplinary actions:

 5.4.1 Any Level I Response (Listed below from section 5.2)

-5.2 Level I Violation Responses
+: 5.2 Level I Violation Responses

 5.2.1 Dean or student support team member /student conference or reprimand

 5.2.2 Dean or student support team member and teacher-parent/guardian conference

 5.2.3 Referrals and conference to support staff or agencies

 5.2.4 Referral to a tobacco cessation program

 5.2.5 Daily/weekly progress reports

 5.2.6 Behavioral contracts

 5.2.7 Change in the student's class schedule

 5.2.8 School service assignment

 5.2.11 Before and/or after-school detention

 5.2.12 Denial of participation in class and/or school activities

 5.2.13 Weekend detention

 5.2.14 In-school suspension

 5.2.15 Alternative Class Placement

 5.2.16 Out-of-school suspension for up to three days

 5.2.17 Law enforcement notification

-5.4.2 Out-of-sc hool suspension for up to ten (10) days.
+5.4.2 Out-of-scl nool suspension for up to ten (10) days.